Episode 1

 Welcome to the DAC Dyslexia and Coffee podcast!

 We are so happy you could join us.
-We are both moms and dyslexia interventionists who want to talk about our students and children
+We are both moms and dyslexia interventionists who want to talk about our students and children.

 View Full Transcript